-The Consolidated Entity operates globally, primarily through subsidiary companies established in the markets in.
+The Consolidated Entity operates globally, primarily through subsidiary companies established in the markets in which the Consolidated Entity operates.
 Operating cash flows are used to maintain and expand the Consolidated Entity, as well as to make routine outflows of tax and dividend payments.